 - Nina Mendelson, Private Control Over Access to the Law: The Perplexing Federal Regulatory Use of Private Standards, 112 Mich.
 L. Rev. 737

-We will also discuss the following article on March 9, 2015 at Vanderbilt University Law School:
+The following article was discussed on March 9, 2015 at Vanderbilt University Law School:

 - William Boyd, Public Utility and the Low-Carbon Future, 61 UCLA L. Rev. 1614.